magento/merchdocs/src/catalog/product-price-group.md

 title: Group Price
 ---

+## What is Magento 2 Group Pricing?

+The configuration to set prices for discounted items based on customer groups from the admin panel in a Magento 2 store is called group prices.

-A discounted price on any product can be extended to members of a specific customer group, provided they shop while logged in to their accounts.
-The discounted price appears on the product page with the regular price noted below, and replaces the regular price in the shopping cart.
+The discounted price of any product can be extended to members of a specific customer group, provided they shop by logging into their accounts.
+The customer group price is displayed on the product page along with the regular price so that users can easily compare prices and act accordingly.
+After the product is added to the cart, the regular price is replaced by the group price based on that user's customer group.

-Customer group prices are a component of tier pricing and are set up in a similar way.
+Pricing for customer groups is a component of tiered pricing and is set in a similar manner.
 The only difference is that customer group prices have a quantity of 1.

 ![]({% link images/images/storefront-price-group.png %}){: .zoom}
 _Customer Group Discount_

+## Pricing benefits for a group of Magento 2 customers

+- Suitable for wholesale buyers

+- Invite customers to upgrade their customer group to take advantage of discounts

+- Targeted marketing campaigns

+- Reward loyal customers, thereby building trust and credibility

 ## Set up a group price